-The following table illustrates the percentage allocations of the additional available cash from operating surplus among the unitholders, the non-managing general partner and Inergy Holdings up to the various target distribution levels and a hypothetical annualized percentage yield to be realized by a unitholder at each target distribution level.
-For purposes of the following table, we calculated the annualized percentage yield on a pretax basis assuming that (1) the common unit was purchased at an amount equal to \$22.00 per common unit and (2) we distributed each quarter during the first year following the investment the amount set forth under the column "Total Quarterly Distribution Target Amount."
-We also based the calculations on the assumption that the quarterly distribution amounts shown do not include any common unit arrearages.
+The following table illustrates the percentage allocations of the additional available cash from operating surplus among the unitholders, the non-managing general partner and Inergy Holdings up to the various target distribution levels.
 The amounts set forth under "Marginal Percentage Interest in Distributions" are the percentage interests of the unitholders, non-managing general partner and Inergy Holdings in any available cash from operating surplus we distribute up to and including the corresponding amount in the column "Total Quarterly Distribution Target Amount," until available cash we distribute reaches the next target distribution level, if any.
-The percentage interests shown for the unitholders and the non-managing general partner for the minimum quarterly distribution are also applicable to quarterly distribution amounts that are less than the minimum quarterly distribution.
+The percentage interests shown for the unitholders and the non-managing general partner for the minimum quarterly distribution are also applicable to quarterly distribution.

-Marginal Percentage Interest in Distributions Total Quarterly Distribution Target Amount Hypothetical Annualized Yield Unitholders Non- managing General Partner Inergy Holdings, LLC Minimum Quarterly Distribution \$0,60 10.9% 98% 2% First Target \$0.00 10.9% 90% ∠/0 Distribution up to \$0.66 up to 12.0% 98% 2% Second Target 1 10 000 0.5% 00/ 1.007 Distribution Third Target above \$0.66 up to \$0.75 up to 13.6% 85% 2% 13% Distribution above \$0.75 up to \$0.90 up to 16.4% 75% 2% 23% Thereafter 2% 48%
+Marginal Percentage Interest in Distributions

+ly Distribution Amount Non-Managing General Partner Inergy Holdings, LLC Minimum Quarterly Φ0 0.00/ 20/ Distribution First Target \$0 .
+60 98% 2% Distribution up to \$0.66 98% 2% Second Target Distribution ahovo ¢o se up to \$0.75 85% 2% 13% Third Target above \$0.00 up to \$0.75 03/0 2/0 13/0 Distribution Thereafter up to \$0.90 \$0.90 75% 50% 2% 2% 23% 48%